FuseByExample/microservice-camel-in-action/readme.md

     mvn -Pf8-build
 ```

-* Another command also exist to build and deploy the project
+* To deploy the project, then use this command

 ```
     mvn -Pf8-local-deploy